-The assessment instruments applicable are, namely, for employees who are school principals (P1 to P5) and deputy principals (Refer to Annexure B6).
+The assessment instruments applicable are, namely, for employees who are office based educators (Refer to Annexure F).

-The same assessment instruments is used to assess the performance of all individual KRAs and CMCs, as well as the overall performance of the employee.
+The same assessment instrument5 is used to assess the performance of all individual KRAs and CMCs, as well as the overall performance of the employee.
 It is the overall performance assessment score that is to be used as the basis of deciding career incidents for the employee.
 The performance review and annual assessment of employees will be based on the following categories of performance: